apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ### Configure manifests for Infrastructrure

-1. Configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster
+If you are running a managed OpenShift cluster on IBM Cloud, you can deploy OpenShift Data Foundation as an add-on https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep#odf-deploy-options.
+Otherwise, on AWS, Azure, vSphere, run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster

    ```bash
    ./scripts/infra-mod.sh
    ```

 ## Bootstrap the OpenShift cluster

 - The bootstrap YAML follows the [app of apps pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).